H2Swine/flac/man/flac.md

 :	Encode abc.wav to abc.flac using the default compression setting. abc.wav is not deleted.

 `flac --delete-input-file abc.wav`
-:	Like above, except abc.wav is deleted if there were no errors.
+:	Like above, except abc.wav is deleted if there was no *error*.

 `flac --delete-input-file -w abc.wav`
-:	Like above, except abc.wav is deleted if there were no errors and no warnings.
+:	Like above, except abc.wav is deleted if there was no *error* and no *warning*.

 `flac --best abc.wav` or `flac -8 abc.wav`
 :	Encode abc.wav to abc.flac using the highest compression preset.

 `flac --verify abc.wav` or `flac -V abc.wav`
-:	Encode abc.wav to abc.flac and internally decode abc.flac to make sure it matches abc.wav.
+:	Encode abc.wav to abc.flac and internally decode abc.flac to make sure the audio indeed matches abc.wav.

 `flac -o my.flac abc.wav`
 :	Encode abc.wav to my.flac.